 Anyone who has ever grown plants outdoors will know how quickly pests can decimate your entire food crop.
 You can lose everything in just days.
 Even if you aren’t that unlucky, pests can massively reduce your harvest.

-Hydroponics is not necessarily cheaper than soil, but they do offer a lot of advantages.
-If you have the funds to invest in the initial setup, you will probably find that the maintenance costs and ongoing cost of electricity, etc., balance with the increased crop yield and reduced workload.
+Hydroponic gardening is not necessarily cheaper than soil, but they do offer a lot of advantages.
+If you have the funds for the initial investment, you will probably find that the maintenance costs and ongoing cost of electricity, etc., balance with the increased crop yield and reduced workload.

 This will depend a great deal on your system and your options for soil growing methods, but on the whole, hydroponics can be a financially viable alternative to growing in soil.
 It will likely become even more so in the future.